 Written while living in Rome about strange neighbors, old roads, homemade white wine, erupting volcanoes, motorcycle romance, pasta and the coming of spring in a foreign land.
 Featuring most of the usual suspects, 14 songs including one instrumental by Kevin Connolly.

 Kevin Connolly's first CD and flagship release for Eastern Front Records (former label).
 Features raw power of acoustic trio—Kevin on vocals/acoustic guitar, brother James on upright bass, Frank Corby on drums.
 Recorded by EFR President Jerry Potts in his living room on 8 tracks and a parquet floor.

 Snail Mail Orders

-All internet orders are processed through Paypal with small additional charge for postage and handling.
-If you prefer to pay by check, make payable to Kevin Connolly and don't forget to include your mailing address and which CD's you want.
-Send to Real Records, 31 Wachusett Drive, Lexington, MA 02421.
+All internet orders are processed through Paypal with additional charges for postage and handling.
+If you prefer to pay by check, make payable to Kevin Connolly and don't forget to include your mailing address and which CDs you want.
+Send to Weathervane Records, 31 Wachusett Drive, Lexington, MA 02421.
 Thanks!